riverhuang1107/everai_documentation/README_en.md

 ```

 ## Create secrets
-Secrets provide a dictionary of environment variables for images.

 Secrets are a secure way to add credentials and other sensitive information to the containers your functions run in.

-You can create and edit secrets on EverAI, or programmatically from Python code.
+You can create and edit secrets on [EverAI](everai.expvent.com), or programmatically from Python code.

 Depending on whether the model and Docker image require security certification.